holyjak/Testofill-chrome-extension/README.md

 and click "Load unpacked extension...", navigate to the `src`` directory of this repo.
 (You can then also click "Pack extension...".)

+You also likely want to check "Allow in incognito mode" for the extension if you use incognito windows for testing.

+After the installation, open the extension's options and modify at will.

 ChangeLog
 ----------------